apache/skywalking/docs/en/setup/backend/backend-setup.md

 1. [Overriding settings](backend-setting-override.md) in application.yml is supported
 1. [IP and port setting](backend-ip-port.md).
 Introduce how IP and port set and be used.
+1. [Backend init mode startup](backend-init-mode.md).
+How to init the environment and exit graciously.
+Read this before you try to initial a new cluster.
 1. [Cluster management](backend-cluster.md).
 Guide you to set backend server in cluster mode.
 1. [Deploy in kubernetes](backend-k8s.md).
 Guide you to build and use SkyWalking image, and deploy in k8s.
 1. [Choose storage](backend-storage.md).
 As we know, in default quick start, backend is running with H2